Lee Plaza (Detroit): Restoration

 On January 20, 2022, a more formal detailed explanation of the restoration of the building was announced.
 It will be a multi-year, multi-phase development.
 Phase 1, at $59 million, will restore the first floor main lobby, and create 117 affordable senior apartments on floors 2 through 10, with completion scheduled for 2024.
 Phase 2, at $20 million, would create 60 to 70 market-rate apartments on floors 11 through 16 with an anticipated 2025 completion date.

+As of September 28, 2023, they have put up a new fence, sealed up entrances and have started replacing windows on the outside.

 Description

 The Lee Plaza Hotel is a 15-story, "I" plan, steel and reinforced concrete structure, faced with orange glazed brick, with a steeply pitched roof originally covered in red tile (later replaced with copper, which has been since stripped).
 The first story of the building forms a terra cotta clad base with molded Palladian windows, from which prominent brick piers rise to the roof, forming strong vertical lines.
 Decorative details are inset in the form of terra cotta belt courses, spandrel plaques, corbelled friezes and window surrounds.

 The interior contains 220 one to four room apartments.
 The first floor has a main lobby with a coffered ceiling, east and west lounges, two wood-paneled dining rooms, and a ballroom.
 The main hallway was dubbed "Peacock Alley," a barrel-vaulted space with coffered ceiling covered in a rich color scheme of blues, golds and greens.
 The basement originally contained a beauty parlor, a game room, a children's playroom, and a meat market and grocer.